searchspring/snap/docs/INTEGRATION_FOREGROUND_FILTERS.md

 ## Foreground Filters
-Foreground filters allow a page to be refined on initial load and displaying the active filter to the end-user.
-These filters can then be removed and modified by the end-user.

-In this example, we'll set a foreground filter via the url translator config in the search controller settings.
+Foreground filters provide a way for pre-applying a filter on page load.
+The applied filter will be applied to the URL and can be removed as any other applied filter would.
+Foreground filtering is accomplished by setting the inital UrlManager state; this can be used for setting various states, but only filtering will be covered in this document.

+Foreground filters are only usable with a SearchController.

+In the simplified example below, a foreground filter is used to pre-apply a filter for the `on_sale` field.

 ```typescript
 const config = {
 	client: {
 		globals: {